ahmed04-you/youworker-fullstack/README.md

 1. Check API is running: `curl http://localhost:8001/health`
 2. Check frontend logs: `make frontend-logs`
-3. Verify environment variables are set correctly
+3. Verify environment variables:
+   - Set `NEXT_PUBLIC_API_KEY` to match backend `ROOT_API_KEY` (default `dev-root-key`).
+   - If running Next.js dev on port 3000, set backend `FRONTEND_ORIGIN=http://localhost:3000` (comma‑separate if multiple origins).
+   - Optionally set `NEXT_PUBLIC_API_BASE_URL` if auto-detect does not match your API host/protocol.
-4. If running locally, ensure `NEXT_PUBLIC_API_BASE_URL` points to correct API URL
+4. If running locally, ensure the API URL/port are correct (`http://localhost:8001` by default) and that the browser is not blocking mixed content (HTTPS page calling HTTP API).

 ## Extending the System